ibraheem-areeda/data-structures-and-algorithms/graph_business_trip/graph-business-trip.md

 ![](./cc%2037.png)

 ## Approach & Efficiency
-Certainly, here's a more concise analysis of the time and space complexity of the given code:

 **Time Complexity:**
 The time complexity of the code is O(n * m) or O(n^2), where:
 - `n` is the number of cities in the `arr_cities` array.